 Sue: Great.
 Invisible monsters again.
-I bet this is a cheap one.
+I bet this is another cheap one.

-Sue: Oh ****, it’s a spacey one.
-I don’t like the spacey ones.
-I like it when it’s set in the past and -
+Sue: Oh shit, it’s a spacey one.
+I don’t like the spacey ones very much.
+I like it when it’s set in the past and…

 Me: And they have wooden cabinets.

 Sue: Yes, exactly.
-Look, I told you it would be cheap.
-Someone is pretending to be an astronaut in their own bedroom and he’s invited all his mates over to play with him.
+Look, I told you this would be cheap – someone’s pretending to be an astronaut in their own bedroom, and he’s invited his mates over to play with him.

 Meanwhile, in the TARDIS…

-Sue: Oh, it’s the old control room again.
+Sue: Oh, it’s the other control room again.
 Good.

 Me: Are you serious?
 I thought you preferred the wooden one?
 You know, all that polished mahogany and shit.

 Sue: It was a bit pokey.
 I’m used to this.
 I like it.
-I missed it.
+I’ve missed it.

 Sue: Leela is a bit dense this week.
-She’s acting as if this was her first journey in the TARDIS; that is very disappointing.
+She’s acting as if this was her first journey in the TARDIS.
 There is such a thing as character development, you know.

-The spaceship seen earlier arrives on Titan and Sue pats herself on the back for spotting Saturn in the background.
+The spaceship we saw earlier arrives on Titan and Sue pats herself on the back for spotting Saturn in the background.

 Sue: Some of the model shots are very good, actually.
-They are very detailed.
+They’re very detailed.
 It reminds me of Thunderbirds, but done on the cheap.

-The spacemen egsit their spaceship and promptly kill the crewmen they have been sent to relieve.
-But when they open their visors…
+The spacemen egsit their spaceship and kill the crewmen they’ve been sent to relieve.
+And when they open their visors…

 Sue: They’ve got Larry Hagman’s eyebrows.
 I wasn’t expecting that.

-Titan’s station manager, a man named Lowe (played by the legendary Michael Sheard), is alerted to the mayhem breaking out in the crew members’ boudoir.
+Titan’s station manager, Lowe, (who’s played by the legendary Michael Sheard), is alerted to the mayhem that’s breaking out in the crewmembers’ boudoir.